By Alyse Bacine

 Addressing root causes—the original trauma, internalized messaging, and protective adaptations—can create lasting change and allow for secure, trusting relationships with ourselves and others.
 This transformation requires the courage to face pain directly, compassion for the wounded aspects of self, and commitment to the healing process.

-The path forward isn't about developing better strategies for enduring abandonment fears but creating a new internal reality where abandonment no longer defines your worth or controls your relationships.
+The path forward isn't about developing better strategies for coping with abandonment, but creating a new internal reality where abandonment no longer defines your worth or controls your relationships.
 Complete healing isn't just possible—it's your birthright.

 References